Updated on January 21, 2026 by Angelika Klein

 (i) Masterpiece of human creativity

-The Palatine Chapel of Aachen Cathedral is a key architectural work of the Carolingian period, which takes up ancient and Byzantine building ideas in a new form and implements them consistently for the first time north of the Alps.
+The Palatine Chapel of Aachen Cathedral is a key architectural work of the Carolingian period that combines ancient and Byzantine building ideas.

 (ii) Significant exchange of cultural values